broccolijs/broccolijs.github.io/src/docs/about.md

 ### Plugins

 Plugins are what a build pipeline developer will interact with most.
-Plugins are what do the actual work of transforming input files into output files.
+Plugins are what do the actual work of transforming files at each step of build process.
 The API of a plugin is pretty simple, all that's required is creating a class that extends the [broccoli-plugin](https://github.com/broccolijs/broccoli-plugin) base class, and implementing a `build()` method, that performs some work or returns a promise.

 ```js